3liz/lizmap-documentation/source/publish/customization/javascript.rst

 Principle
 ---------

 Adding some JavaScript is useful for a variety of advanced usage.
-For instance, you can avoid people being able to download elements of the page by right clicking on them, and of course much more.
+For instance, you can:
+    - avoid people being able to download elements of the page by right clicking on them, and of course much more.
+    - hide some UI elements that you don't want
+    - add some popups when the project is opened

 Prerequisites
 -------------